nhatanh-zen8/presentation/generics/generics.md

   implemented the generic function like `Filter` above) can't assume anything about the concrete type, while usage site (e.g. the caller of `Filter`) decides which type to instantiate the type parameters as.

-  Dual to this, we have *existential quantified* types, where definition site of an existentially quantified value decides which type to instantiate, while usage site can't assume anything.
+  We also have a dual notion to that in *existential quantified* types, where definition site of an existentially quantified value decides which type to instantiate, while usage site can't assume anything.
 We can only claim that "there exists a type", possibly satisfies certain type bound.

   A familiar form of existentially quantified type is Java's `wildcard` (`<?>`):
   ```java